Get Help Today(877) 648-4288

-Whether they are on a high school athletics team, or just feel the added pressure to look like the actors and models on TV, the danger of steroids increases when used by teens.
+Whether they are on a high school athletics team, or just feel the added pressure to look like the actors and models on TV, the danger of Steroids increases when used by teens.
 If someone takes it before they’ve finished the process of puberty, the sudden increase in hormones can negatively affect their development.
 That means their growth can be stunted, their hair may fall out, and their face and body might develop increasingly severe acne.
 Young teens could also be faced with stunted brain development.

 Help is out there

 Addiction To Anabolic Steroids

-Anabolic Steroids are developed from synthetic hormones.
-That means, like any substance, it has a chemical reaction in the body.
+Anabolic Steroids are developed from man-made hormones.
+That means, like any substance, they have a chemical reaction in the body.
 When substances that interact on a chemical level are introduced to the body, it is possible for a dependency to develop.
 Much like Opioids or other Stimulants, continuous use can turn into an addiction and cause the body to crave the substance.

 Anabolic Steroids don’t provide a high to users.
 Because of this, there is a misconception that users can’t become addicted to them.
 Chemical addictions, however, can come from any substance that alters the body.
 When anyone uses Anabolic Steroids, the body can easily become so dependent on the additional hormones that it will stop naturally producing its own.
 Then, when someone stops using the Steroids, they go into withdrawal.